 The early 1960’s saw San Francisco’s “Freeway revolt”, and the 1970’s saw the rise of the environment movement, the opening of BART and San Francisco’s first “transit first” policy, and the first “traffic calming” efforts to take back San Francisco’s streets from the automobile.
 In the 1980’s, new thinking about parking began to take hold among progressive planners.
 San Francisco adopted the Downtown Plan in the mid-1980’s, which established strict limits on the amount of new office parking to discourage commuting by automobile.

-The last decade has seen a good deal of progress in reducing parking requirements, and most of this progress has occurred in the last few years.
 The Mission Bay Redevelopment Plan, adopted in 1997, was the first area of the city to have no residential parking requirement.
 Livable City was founded in 2002, and made parking reform a centerpiece of our strategy for creating a more livable, affordable, sustainable, and vital San Francisco.

+Livable City’s first decade saw great progress in parking reform.
 The City adopted the Rincon Hill plan in 2005, which became the first neighborhood to have no parking requirements for any use, the second neighborhood to eliminate minimum residential parking requirements, and the first to require unbunding, car share, and secure bicycle parking for new residential developments.

 Livable City worked with Supervisors Peskin and Daly to pass the landmark downtown parking reform in 2006.
 This ordinance finally eliminated minimum parking requirements for housing in the downtown commercial (C-3) zoning districts, and set the first parking maximum below one space per unit It requires active, pedestrian-oriented uses on ground floors of buildings and limits driveway cuts and garage entrances on important pedestrian, bicycle, and transit streets in the downtown.
 The ordinance expanded residential unbundling to downtown, and expanded car-share and secure bicycle parking requirements citywide.